alpha-build/alpha-build/README.md

     - Cross-platform
     - Supports nested Makefiles
   - Cons:
-    - More scalable than pre-commit/tox/nox but not as scalable as Bazel/Pants/Buck/Please (see https://github.com/thought-machine/please#why-please-and-not-make for details).
+    - More scalable than pre-commit/tox/nox but not as scalable or hermetic as Bazel/Pants/Buck/Please (see https://github.com/thought-machine/please#why-please-and-not-make for details).
   - Notes: can run pre-commit, tox/nox but can also be run from tox/nox (not from pre-commit though)
 - **Bazel:**
   - Pros:
     - Great for large scale projects (incremental, DAG, remote caching/execution)
+    - Hermetic
   - Cons:
     - Need to maintain special BUILD files in every directory in which all dependencies are written again (once imported in the code, twice in the BUILD files)